kgovind12/Tractivity/README.md

 ## How it works

 ### Dashboard
-Every user has a personalized dashboard displaying a bar graph of their weekly workouts based on the type of activity completed (default set to 'Walk).
+Every user has a personalized dashboard displaying a bar graph of their weekly workouts based on the type of activity completed (default set to 'Walk').
 Users can select any activity from a dropdown to reveal the bar graph of their workouts for that activity over the past week.
 They can also change the date from a date picker to reveal all their workouts for the selected activity during the week ending with the selected date.
 The dashboard also displays a dismissable reminder for the next activity that the user is scheduled to complete.

 ### Logging Past Activities